 Historical similarities & differences.

-Neither Hitler not Trump spoke about exterminating the ethnic minority they were using as scapegoats, in their pre-election period.
-Hitler only spoke about expelling Jews and removing their civil rights.
-Trump’s platform was to expel 2 million illegal immigrants, to remove birth right citizenship for the children of illegal immigrants and keeping Muslims out of America.
+Neither Hitler, not Trump spoke about exterminating the ethnic minority they were using as scapegoats, in their pre-election period.
+Hitler only talked about expelling Jews and removing their civil rights.
+Trump’s platform was to deport 2 million illegal immigrants, to eliminate birth right citizenship for the children of illegal immigrants and keeping Muslims out of America.
 There are differences worth considering here too.
-In the 1930’s data retention machines were primitive, but still IBM rose to the challenge with a punch card sorting/cross indexing system to evaluate the census data in order to locate, identify and catalogue Jews.
-Without IBM’s help the mass extermination of the Jews would have been logistically impossible.
+In the 1930’s data retention machines were primitive, but still, IBM rose to the challenge with a punch card sorting/cross indexing system to evaluate the census data to locate, identify and catalogue Jews.
+Without IBM’s help, the mass extermination of the Jews would have been logistically impossible.
 Today’s technology is streets ahead of anything IBM had then.
 IBM’s census collecting apparatus is so more sophisticated and accurate now, despite the issues Australia suffered via IBM on their last census.
-The American government with access to the NSA’s extensive data records on Americans – as Edward Snowden has revealed – can so easily identify ethnic minorities.
+The American government with access to the NSA’s extensive data records on Americans – as Edward Snowden has revealed – can so quickly identify ethnic minorities.